Gandhians recall Bapu's visit to PMCH in 1947, appeal to not demolish heritage buildings | Entertainment

 "The old Bankipore station in Patna where Gandhi had arrived via a train on the way to Champaran in 1917, is gone.
 Sikander Manzil, where he had stayed during his first visit to Patna that year, is practically demolished.
 Now the PMCH building.
 What do centenary and anniversary celebrations mean, if we cannot preserve the actual, tangible legacy of Gandhi,'' he rued.

-A Annamalai, director of Delhi-based National Gandhi Museum, said in his diary that on May 15, 1947, Gandhi who was in Patna then, noted: “Manu has a severe stomach-ache, she also had vomiting and is running temperature.
-I therefore called in the doctors who examined her.
+An Annamalai, director of Delhi-based National Gandhi Museum, said Bapu in his diary on May 15, 1947, when he was in Patna noted: ''Manu has a severe stomach-ache, she also had vomiting and is running temperature.
+I, therefore, called in the doctors who examined her.
 Manu's complaint was diagnosed as appendicitis.
-I had her removed to the hospital immediately.
-She will be operated upon at night”.
+I had her removed from the hospital immediately.
+She will be operated upon at night".

 The Mahatma, who had already lost his wife Kasturba in Pune, a few years ago, goes on to describe in his diary – "I had put on a surgical mask and watched the whole operation".